-This is probably the hardest choice to be made after the initial decision to have refractive surgery.
+This is probably the most important choice to be made once you’ve decided to have refractive surgery or LASIK eye surgery.
 Factors such as word of mouth, reputation, certifications, and membership in associations are clearly important.

-What the educated patient needs is a surgeon and center that not only minimizes the risks as much as possible, but also does everything possible to maximize the visual outcome.
-Although it is tempting to assume the surgeon or center that advertises the most is probably the best, in many cases this is not true.
-The following factors and questions should help you decide on who takes your eyes as seriously as you do:
+The educated patient needs a surgeon and center that not only minimizes the risks as much as possible but also does everything possible to maximize the final visual outcome.
+Although it is tempting to assume the surgeon or center that advertises the most is probably the best, in many cases, this is not true.
+(After all, McDonald’s advertises far more than The following factors and questions should help you decide on who takes your eyes as seriously as you do:

 1. Do you see the doctor?

 Some centers are set up to maximize the volume of surgery.
 In those high-volume LASIK centers, a real surgeon only operates and does not perform any pre-operative exams and measurements, or any postoperative monitoring and follow-up.
 Also, in some cases, these high-volume (sometimes high-risk) LASIK centers hire surgeons fresh out of training who need to get experience.
 This, of course, is not the ideal situation when it comes to your eyes.
 Make sure you know exactly how much training and experience your eye surgeon has had BEFORE performing surgery on your eyes.